conchoco/tip-calculator/README.md

 ## Notes

 The video walkthrough for building the app and setting up the git on terminal was really helpful.
+However, I found implementing optional features difficult to follow (from saving/loading data section and on), I hope there was a video walkthrough like other tutorials to see clearly where to apply the codes and how the code will run in the simulator, etc.

 ## License